MrUbi1/Paskal/README.md

 ```

 If you’re still unsure if the package is right for you, take a look at
-the “Intro to Paskal” vignette.
+the “Intro to paskal” vignette.
 There you’ll find three use cases that
 demonstrate the full scope of this library.